This association shall be known as the Northwest Inter-Collegiate Sailing Association, hereafter known as the NWICSA.

 ARTICLE VII- EXECUTIVE COMMITTEE

 The Executive Committee shall be the governing body of the NWICSA.
 It shall be composed of graduate and undergraduate officers.
 It shall manage the affairs of the NWICSA and is authorized and empowered to carry out the objectives and policies set out in these bylaws, those listed in the NWICSA District Rules & Policies, along with those established the ICSA.
 Development of NWICSA shall be a high priority of the committee.
 In the case of a tie vote within the Executive Committee, the Conference Commissioner may cast a tie breaking vote.
 Executive Committee members shall convene regularly at each NWICSA district meeting.
 Should a member of the Executive Committee be unable to attend a NWICSA district meeting, a proxy may be named on their behalf.
+When special executive meetings are needed to address urgent/important issues, a quorum of at least three (3) executive committee members shall be present, although the President or Conference Commissioner may require a larger quorum if they feel the matter needs broader consensus.

 Section I: UNDERGRADUATE OFFICERS